emmayeboah/Nelson_Mandela_Tribute_Page/README.md

 # Nelson_Mandela_Tribute_Page
 A Nelson Mandela Tribute Page

- This makes series of my first project of freecode camp.
+ This form part of my first series of project as a front end developer

- Check the live work via the URL below: https://emmayeboah.github.io/Nelson_Mandela_Tribute_Page/
+ Check the live work via the URL below:

+ https://emmayeboah.github.io/Nelson_Mandela_Tribute_Page/

+ENJOY!!